CorrelAid/codingchallenge1020_team1/README.md

 where **P(S)** is the prior probability of state s calculated from the training data.

 - **Fully Connected** : We can use the features from the Mel filter bank as input to an FC network.
 Some ASR FC models contain 3–8 hidden layers with 2048 hidden units in each layer.
-- **CNN/TDNN** : CNN takes advantage of locality and discovers local information hierarchically.
+- **CNN** : CNN takes advantage of locality and discovers local information hierarchically.
 CNN is more efficient if the information has a strong spatial relationship.
 It allows deeper layers and creates a more complex function.
 Audio speech is time-sequence data.
 Instead of applying a 2D convolution filter, we can use a 1-D filter to extract features across multiple frames in time.
 This is the Time-delay neural networks (TDNN).
 - **RNN (LSTM/GRU)** : RNN based architectures to handle time sequence can also be used.
 An example is [DeepSpeech](https://github.com/mozilla/DeepSpeech)

 In the DNN networks, instead of using cross-entropy (CE) error functions, sequence training objective functions have been found to be more useful: